cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_example_pipeline.md

 `ISPW_Container_Type` | 0 | ISPW Container Type (0. - assignment, 1. - release, 2. - set)
 `ISPW_Owner` | | ISPW Owner User ID

-The second set of parameters are installation specific settings, reference tokens, and other IDs that have been defined during the configuration phase of Jenkins.
-To determine the appropriate values to use refer to the [description of the pipeline parameters](../advanced_pipelines/parameters.md).
+The second set of parameters are installation specific settings, reference tokens, and other IDs that have been defined during the configuration phase in Jenkins.
+To determine the appropriate values to use, refer to the [description of the pipeline parameters](../advanced_pipelines/parameters.md).

 Name | Description
 ---- | -----------